All posts by hudelson

 As our current weather pattern continues to generate more, and more violent, storms, I suspect that outbreaks of canker diseases will likely become more prevalent and cause increased damage in our forests, landscapes, and orchards.

 At this point, my conjectures on potential plant disease changes are speculative, but I’ll be watching to see if any of my predictions are supported through by the diagnostic samples that are submitted through the PDDC.
 However, as I have joked in the past, if I truly had accurate predictive abilities, I would be on a beach somewhere, with drink in hand, having made millions on the stock market.
-All of this said, if you would like to keep abreast of my findings, and other PDDC-related resources and activities, consider following the PDDC on Facebook, Twitter (X) or Bluesky (search for “UWPDDC”), or subscribe to my clinic listserv, UWPDDCLearn (just email me at pddc@wisc.edu to get on the list).
+All of this said, if you would like to keep abreast of my findings, and other PDDC-related resources and activities, consider following the PDDC on Facebook, Twitter (X) or Bluesky (search for UWPDDC), or subscribe to my clinic listserv (UWPDDCLearn) by emailing me at pddc@wisc.edu or calling me at 608-262-2863 to get on the listserv.
 I provide routine updates on all of these platforms.
-Finally, you can always contact me directly for information by email or by phone at (608) 262-2863.
+Finally, you can always contact me directly by email or phone for additional information.

 Have a great 2026 growing season!